Counting geodesic paths in graphs

 \author{Martin Knor$^{1}$, Jelena Sedlar$^{2,4}$, Riste \v{S}krekovski$^{3,4,5}$, Xiao-Dong Zhang$^{6}$\\{ $^{1}$ \textit{Slovak University of Technology, Bratislava, Slovakia }}\ since there are $n$ geodesics of zero length.
-This quantity is related to the number of subtrees and the number of subpaths, since geodesic is both a subtree and a subpath of a graph $G,$ but not every subtree or a subpath is a geodesic.
+This quantity is related to the number of subtrees and the number of subpaths, since a geodesic is both a subtree and a subpath of a graph $G,$ but not every subtree or a subpath is a geodesic.
 Hence, the geodesic subpath number is smaller than both the subtree number and the subpath number of a graph.
+The concept of counting geodesics has already been considered in the context of Leech labeling \cite{Indijka}.

 There are many other graph theoretical concepts which involve shortest paths, mainly their length, such as various metric dimensions \cite{Kuziak, Peterin} and also the Wiener index \cite{risteSurvey1, risteSurvey2}, so it would be interesting to investigate the possible relation between the geodesic subpath number and these quantities.